top of page

 Organization: Youth Challenge International

+Food preparation was done mostly by the team as we took turns in pairs preparing breakfast and dinner.
 The team was also engaged in cultural activities such as hearing stories about the community’s unique history – by candle light no less!
 This was a particularly unique experience as Arcardio, a community youth leader, came to speak with us unexpectedly one evening after we had finished dinner.
-Yasmine our translator and in country group leader, was there to help.
-However, after she was ready to go to bed the rest of us wanted to hear more.
 Together with Arcardio’s basic English, our basic Spanish, drawings, maps, patience, and curiosity, we spoke for hours sharing stories about our cultures.
 We sat in awe as Arcardio shared his experiences growing up in Silico Creek.
 His stories were inspiring, unique, and deeply rooted in his culture making us appreciate and understand, and connect with him and each other in ways that are hard to describe.
-The team also went on amazing jungle treks to take photographs for the community’s website.
 We participated in many rituals and outings that highlighted this unique and beautiful community.
-We even jumped off a cliff edge during a river excursion!
-And lived!!

-Panama 2009
+Panama, 2009

 bottom of page